Keith Olbermann Blasts Trump's 'Self-Serving' Trip To Texas

 But he claimed that “the tone-deafness, the disconnectedness, the cruelty, the inhumanity of Trump’s response to the situation in Houston and the entire area did not begin with this.”

-Olbermann then dissected Trump’s behavior and tweets in the lead up to, during and after the catastrophic storm ― and concluded that Trump had “no human empathy to give,” “no understanding of tragedy” and “no concern for the lives of anybody in this nation except those he knows personally.”
+Olbermann then dissected Trump’s behavior and tweets in the lead up to, during and after the catastrophic storm.
+He concluded that Trump had “no human empathy to give,” “no understanding of tragedy” and “no concern for the lives of anybody in this nation except those he knows personally.”

 Check out the full segment above.